-My general research interests are in political sociology; law & policy; economic sociology; fiscal sociology; Indigenous-settler relations; settler colonialism; Indigenous policy; and sociology of knowledge and expertise.
-I am especially interested in the politics of taxation, budgets, and numbers in relation to the state and First Nations.
-As of recent, my research has been focussed on understanding ‘the taxpayer’ as a political actor.
-My work on this has been published in Economy & Society, and Critical Social Policy.
+My general research interests are in political sociology; economic sociology; fiscal sociology; tax; Indigenous-settler relations; racialization; settler colonialism; Indigenous policy; sociology of knowledge and expertise; and governmentality.
+My work has been published in Law & Society Review, Economy & Society, Critical Social Policy, Canadian Review of Sociology, and Surveillance & Society.
 Please see my publications page to access .pdf copies of my work.

-I also currently serve as an elected member of the Canadian Sociological Association’s Research Advisory Subcommittee.
+I currently serve the Chair of the Canadian Sociological Association’s Research Advisory Subcommittee.